 Data Collection Strategy

 Based upon the identified data gaps, the initial “Phase 2” data collection strategy focused on dry weather monitoring of the Spokane River between the outlet of Lake Coeur d’Alene and Nine Mile Dam so that the loading from groundwater sources could be quantified as well as the loading from sources in Idaho.
 The data collection strategy for the dry weather monitoring (baseline monitoring) included all point sources as well as all river and tributary locations where flow was either measured or calculated.
-This strategy allowed the development of mass balances for each river segment between river flow gages so that the contribution of PCB loads via groundwater could be determined.
-Once groundwater contributions were quantified, monitoring during wet weather conditions would allow quantification of stormwater loads.
+Although uncertainty regarding true PCB concentrations was unavoidable, this strategy allowed the development of semi-quantitative mass balances for each river segment between river flow gages so that the contribution of PCB loads via unknown sources (presumably groundwater) could be determined.

-As a part of the initial data collection strategy, sampling, analysis, and quality assurance plans were developed and reviewed by the Task Force members and approved by Ecology, Idaho DEQ and EPA.
+As a part of the initial data collection strategy, a Quality Assurance Plan (QAP) was developed, reviewed and approved by the Task Force members, Ecology, Idaho DEQ and EPA.
 Data collection and associated sampling, analysis and quality assurance were especially challenging due to the exceedingly low concentrations of PCBs in the water column and the absence of known sediment sources in the Spokane River.
 The Task Force’s work in measuring PCBs at these low levels is precedent setting given that the concentration levels being measured are similar to those found in laboratory blanks.
+The unanimous approval of this plan by the varied stakeholders ensures data generated from the study is more likely to be accepted as valid.
+Such collaboration regarding acceptance of data is noteworthy and unusual.
 In order to minimize potential sample collection issues, the sampling plan specified that all samples would be collected in the same manner to the maximum extent possible.
 In addition, an overall quality assurance plan for sample collection and analysis was developed.

+Dry Weather Synoptic Sampling Event in 2014

+In August 2014 the Task Force implemented its data collection strategy by conducting a sampling event.
 All sampling was conducted over a fairly short time period (synoptic) so that a contemporaneous “snapshot” of the river from the outlet of Lake Coeur d’Alene to Nine Mile Dam could be obtained.

-Dry Weather Synoptic Sampling Event in 2014: the First Comprehensive Analysis

-In August 2014 the Task Force, through its contractors and technical advisor, implemented its data collection strategy by conducting a synoptic sampling event.
-This event represents the first comprehensive data collection effort that had been performed on the Spokane River for PCB loading between the outlet of Lake Coeur d’Alene to Nine Mile Dam.
+This event represents the first comprehensive data collection effort performed on the Spokane River for PCB loading between the outlet of Lake Coeur d’Alene to Nine Mile Dam.
 This sampling event resulted in the collection of approximately 70 water samples from both instream locations as well as point sources and flow data at each river segment.
-In addition to PCBs, analyses were also conducted for at least six other general water quality parameters.

-Previous studies did not assess groundwater flow and associated PCB loading from groundwater sources.
 Initial analysis of new data highlight a few noteworthy findings.

-Between the Barker Road and the Trent Avenue Bridge sampling locations on the river, river flow increased by an average rate of 362 million gallons per day over the two week monitoring period due to groundwater flowing into the river

-From the mass balance calculations for this segment of the river (Barker Road to Trent Avenue Bridge) the average PCB loading to the river was about 273 mg/day
+More than half of the river flow at the Barker gage enters the river from groundwater between the Trent gage and the Barker gage.
 The PCB loading from groundwater flowing into the river for this segment of the river represented the single largest mass source (mg/day) measured during the synoptic sampling event

-Although river flow data at the Greene Street gage could not be collected during the sampling event, flow estimates for that location indicate the possibility that a second segment (Greene Street to Spokane Gage) may exist where groundwater flow into the river could be contributing a PCB load.
+Data indicate the possibility that a second segment (Greene Street to Spokane Gage) may exist where groundwater flow into the river could be contributing a sizable PCB load.

-Work of the Task Force is Vital to Successful PCB Reduction Effort
+Task Force - PCB Reduction